Nerajno/begin-to-code/lessons/python/lesson-1/presentation.md

 If you answered 8, answer_as_string would contain the string '8', and then answer_as_integer would contain the number 8.

-If you answered a non number, like abc, answer_as_string would contain the string 'abc', and then the int function would fail and give you an error:
+If you answered a non-number, like abc, answer_as_string would contain the string 'abc', and then the int function would fail and give you an error:
 `ValueError: invalid literal for int() with base 10: 'abc'` - what this means is that it was taking the string 'abc' as a literal number and it was